2008 Summer Olympics cauldron: Hou Bin

-Hou Bin (born 1975), a Chinese former Track and Field Athlete, relit the Cauldron as part of the opening ceremony for the 2008 Beijing Paralympics.
+Hou Bin (born 1975), a Chinese former Track and Field athlete, relit the Cauldron as part of the opening ceremony for the 2008 Beijing Paralympics.
 Hou is an amputee Paralympian specialising in Long Jump, having lost his left leg in an accident at the age of 9.
 He won 3 gold medals for high jump in 3 consecutive Paralympic games in Atlanta 1996, Sydney 2000, and Athens 2004, becoming the first Chinese Paralympian to do so.

 During the opening ceremony on September 6, Hou was attached to suspended wires and pulled himself and his wheelchair up above the stadium floor with his hands to light the Cauldron's fuse.
 With the torch attached to his wheelchair, and suffering a broken finger he sustained from an earlier practise, he achieved the 127 feet climb in 3 minutes in front of a crowd of 90,000 spectators.

 Hou Bin's feat of strength was praised by Chinese and International media.
 Sir Philip Craven, then president of the International Paralympic Committee, said of his accomplishment: "To watch him climb a rope from the stadium floor to the roof, with a broken finger rubbing on the rope, and with a flame on his chair, was one of the most amazing things I've ever seen.
 That was the Paralympic spirit in action."

-Following the Games and his retirement from athletics, Hou Bin has become motivation speaker and activist for people with disabilities.
+Following the Games and his retirement from athletics, Hou Bin has become a motivational speaker and activist for people with disabilities.
 In 2013, he launched the fundraising project "Stand Up Again", to help provide prosthetics to children injured 2008 Sichuan and 2013 Yu'an Earthquakes.

 Fate

-The cauldron remained at the top of the stadium following the completion of the games, until September 25, 2010, when it was removed and dismantled.
-Following cleaning, renovation and reinforcements of its steel plates, it was relocated to outside the stadium on the Olympic Green, North-East of the Stadium and close to the Ling Long Pagoda, now on public display.
+The cauldron remained at the top of the stadium following the completion of the games until September 25, 2010, when it was removed and dismantled.
+Following cleaning, renovation and reinforcements of its steel plates, it was relocated to outside the stadium on the Olympic Green, northeast of the Stadium and close to the Ling Long Pagoda, and put on public display.